Great Smoky Mountains National Park: fog and lots of rain

 Some facts about Great Smoky Mountains National Park

 The Great Smoky Mountains is the most visited National Park of the USA.
-With over 10 million visitors a year, double of the rest of the parks.
-The park is on the UNESCO world heritage list.
+With over 10 million visitors a year, this is double the visitors the rest of the parks receive.
+The park is on the UNESCO World Heritage list.
 The Smoky Mountains are among the oldest mountains on earth.
-When driving through the Great Smoky Mountains I also got this feeling of being in the presence of something old.
+When driving through the Great Smoky Mountains I also got the feeling of being in the presence of something old.

-The Great Smoky Mountains offer cascading waterfalls, endless views and roaming wildlife.
+The Great Smoky Mountains offer cascading waterfalls, endless views (at least when there’s no fog) and roaming wildlife.
 People come here to camp, hike, fish and to see nature in all its glory.
-The park draws huge crowds in the fall, bumper-to-bumper to admire the fall foliage.
+The park draws huge crowds in the fall, when cars drive bumper-to-bumper to admire the fall foliage.
 It’s that spectacular.

 The name ‘smoky’ comes from the “smoke” that hovers over the heath balds.
 Heath balds are tree-free zones where the shrubs have taken over.
 Here the leaves are densely packed and are air-breathing.
 They release water and hydro-carbons which is the “smoke”.